 Can I go onto my neighbor's property to perform needed repairs to my own property without his or her consent?

 No. An unauthorized entry onto the land of your neighbor constitutes a trespass for which your neighbor could seek damages against you.
 Instead, you should first obtain your neighbor’s consent before entering their property.
 You should only enter that portion of your neighbor’s property to which your neighbor grants you access, and you should comply with any other lawful conditions they may impose.

 My neighbor has put up a fence that goes over my property.
 What can I do?

 It is essential that you determine the location of your property line.
 This can require a survey, which could be expensive.
 If it is found that the fence is on your property, you should take some action or risk losing ownership rights under the doctrine of adverse possession.
-Under that doctrine, the neighbor could obtain title to your property, if they possess the property for a twenty (20) year period, and such possession is actual, open, notorious, exclusive and adverse to your claim of ownership.
+Under that doctrine, the neighbor could obtain title to your property if they possess the property for a 20 year period, and such possession is actual, open, notorious, exclusive and adverse to your claim of ownership.

 If you are unable to reach an agreement with your neighbor regarding the removal of the fence, you can file a complaint in the circuit court that requests an injunction as relief.
 An injunction is a court order directing someone to do OR not to do a particular thing.
 Learn more about how to file a case.